suffolklibraries/lgc/content/collections/events/social-action-workshop-21-04.md

     content:
       -
         type: text
-        text: 'This session on Tuesday 19th April will be for 5  to 11 year olds, there will be another session for 11 to 18 year olds on Thursday 21st April. '
+        text: 'This session on Thursday 21st April is for young people aged 11 to 18 year olds, there is another session on Tuesday 19th April for younger children. '
   -
     type: paragraph
     content: